-The UPSC Personality Test is the third and the last stage of the IAS exam process.
-Commonly referred to as the IAS interview, the 20-odd minute long discussion with the UPSC panel can lead to one’s dream cadre/service.
+The UPSC Personality Test is the third and the last stage in the civil services examination.
+Commonly referred to as IAS Interview, the 20-minute long discussion with the UPSC panel can lead to one’s dream cadre/service.
 Although the maximum marks for the interview are only 275, compared to 1750 in Mains, it should not be taken lightly at any cost.
 The interviews are spread over a month with two sessions each day.
 Candidates are notified of the day and timing in their call letter which they are also required to carry with them on the day of the interview.

-Interviews for the UPSC 2018 exam are set to begin soon and in this light, here are a few things which a candidate must inculcate in himself/herself before facing the panel.
+Interviews for the UPSC 2019 will be set once the mains results are out.
+There are a few things which a candidate must inculcate in himself/herself before facing the panel:

-- Ideally, the preparation should begin after the Mains exam and not after getting the Mains result.
+- Ideally, the preparation should begin after the UPSC Mains and not after its results are out.
 The reason for this is manifold; one is that continuous preparation doesn’t let the flow break and you can track the topics in the news as and when they occur.
 Secondly, a candidate might get an interview slot on the first day or week itself and it will create unnecessary stress.
-Also, outstation candidates have to arrange for travel and accommodation as the interviews are only conducted at the UPSC, New Delhi.
+Also, outstation candidates have to arrange for travel and accommodation as the interviews are only conducted at the UPSC Bhavan- Dholpur House, New Delhi.
 However, even if one has procrastinated a bit, keep calm and read on.

 - Walk in the room with a smile on your face.
 Greet the panel chairperson and then the other members.
 Don’t sit unless asked to sit.